wirescrossed/dockerjsnapy/README.md

 Jsnapy bundled into a Docker image for ease of use with some test cases included.

+## Installation

+- Install Docker on your workstation.
+- Docker image is already built and should download automatically from Docker Hub wirescrossed/jsnapy:latest.

 ## Usage

 ### Before Change Event